burakbudanur/gridemic/scarselli_etal_2021/README.md

 The necessary data is readily provided in the folder `data/`.

 If you wish to recreate this data, you would need to edit `generate_data_*` and `submit.script` according to your computing cluster's configuration.
-Afterwards, running the scripts `generate_*` batch produces the runs that generate simulation `data`.
+Afterwards, running the scripts `generate_*` batch produces the runs that generate the contents of `data/`.

 See also